YKW-Modding/Yamba/README.md

 # Yamba
 A Yo-Kai Watch position editor.
 Provide it with an encrypted .yw save file and it can change the map you are in, as well as your X, Y and Z coordinates.
+Only tested with YKW1 3DS.

 **NOTE: The game snaps you back onto the floor when changing the Y position.
 Keep this in mind!**